conjurinc/apidocs/src/resource.check.md

 |409|You are not allowed to check permissions on this resource.|

 + Parameters
-    + account: demo (string) - organization account name
+    + account: conjur (string) - organization account name
-    + kind: food (string) - kind of the resource, for example 'variable' or 'host'
+    + kind: variable (string) - kind of the resource, for example 'variable' or 'host'
-    + id: bacon (string) - ID of the resource you're checking
+    + id: dev/mongo/password (string) - ID of the resource you're checking
-    + privilege: fry (string) - name of the desired privilege, for example 'execute' or 'update'
+    + privilege: execute (string) - name of the desired privilege, for example 'execute' or 'update'

 + Request
     :[conjur_auth_header_code](partials/conjur_auth_header_code.md)